datho7561/neovim-lsp/README.md

 ## Usage
 1. Set up the language server you want to use/test.
 See [Setting up a Language Server](#setting-up-a-language-server).
 2. Open a file that you want to test the language server in.
+3. Diagnostics should be working out of the box.
+4. Completion should open when you are in insert mode in the places you expect.
+   You also should be able to manually trigger it with `<ctrl>+<space>`.
+   You can select which item you want to apply with the up/down arrow keys and apply with `<enter>`.
-3. When you are in Normal mode, the following key bindings are available:
+5. When you are in Normal mode, the following key bindings are available:
+- `<space>ld`: go to definition of the symbol beneath the cursor
+- `<space>lD`: go the type definition of the symbol beneath the cursor
+- `<space>lh`: open hover on the symbol beneath the cursor
+- `<space>lr`: rename the symbol beneath the cursor
+- `<space>lc`: open the dialog to display quick fixes for the problem reported
+- `<space>lt`: go to references of the symbol beneath the cursor
+- `<space>lf`: format the entire file

 ## Setting up a Language Server
 1. Go to the [LSP config documentation](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md),